IBMAppModernization/network-tester/README.md

   results.push(await checkURL("https://petclinic-postgresql-petclinic.apps.ocp.kubernetes-workshops.com",80,"Verifying access to OpenShift master"));
   results.push(await checkURL("http://petclinic-postgresql-petclinic.apps.ocp.kubernetes-workshops.com",100,"Verifying access to OpenShift applications"));
 ```
-The **checkURL** function takes 3 parameters for each test:
+The **checkURL()** function takes 3 parameters for each test:

-   i) The URL of the endpoint to test
+   - The URL of the endpoint to test.
-  ii) The state of the progress bar (ie percent complete) after the test is complete
+   - The state of the progress bar (ie percent complete) after the test is complete.
- iii) The description of the tested
+   - The description of the endpoint to test.

 3. Save changes to **app.js** and any other files and then run the following commands to regenerate the Javascript file **bundle.js**.
 ```